holgerlembke/ESPxWebFlMgr/README.md

 ### "external web page"

-For those who need to save about 10k code space the web page can also be moved into the SPIFFS space.
+For those who need to save about 10k code space the web page can also be moved into the file system space.
 Copy the content of the folder __filemanager__ on the device and comment out the line __#define fileManagerServerStaticsInternally__

 ### File System: LittleFS or SPIFFS